SKB-CGN/ioBroker.energiefluss/README.md

 - choose the unit (freetext)
 - Subtract the consumption of the car and additional equipment from the consumption in the house
 - All objects can be choosen via the object-browser
+- define a threshold, to display only values above

 ## Implementation
 Display is possible via the instance link.
 This can then also be inserted into an iFrame or HTML widget..